jasonumiker-sysdig/kubernetes-security-demos/README.md

 1. Type `nsenter` in the search box and note the rules triggered on both the Kubernetes audit trail as well as the Node syscalls including `Create Privileged Pod`, `Launch Privileged Container` and `Attach/Exec Pod`
 1. Then type `terminal` in the search box and see the Terminal shell in container events.
 These were triggered when we ran crictl exec on the host after we escaped there from the Pod.

 Alternatively, as the Falcosidekick UI doesn't yet work on the M1 Mac, you can use Elastic and Kibana to view the events.
-This is deployed by default instead with setup-microk8s-vm-mac.sh today:
+This is deployed by default instead of the non-working Falcosidekick UI when you use setup-microk8s-vm-mac.sh today:
 <details>
-  <summary>Elastic & Kibana Instructions</summary>
+  <summary>(Optional) Elastic & Kibana Instructions</summary>

 1. Open Kibana by going to port 30283 on your Node
     1. If using microk8s on a Mac this is the first IP listed when you run `multipass list` for microk8s-vm (the one that starts with 172. or 192.)